CyVerse-learning-materials/learning-materials-home/docs/de/create_apps.md

 ## Types of apps

-**CyVerse tool:** Software program that is integrated into the back end of the DE for use in DE apps
+**Tool:** A container image hosted on a public container registry (like the Docker Hub, BioContainers, NVIDIA GPU Cloud, etc.) or [CyVerse Harbor registry](https://harbor.cyverse.org){target=_blank}.
+A "Tool" has a template designer which is internal to the DE for starting the container automatically.

-**CyVerse app:** graphic interface of a tool made available for use in the DE
+**App:** a simple graphic interface for running the Tool in the DE with any special commands or input requirements defined in the App template.
+Apps can have different flavors:

  -   **Executable**: user starts an analysis and when the analysis finishes they can find the output files in their `/analyses`